yankunm/Problem_Solving/DynamicProgramming/README.md

 Dynamic Programing, AKA Search + Memoization, is an optimization technique used on search problems.
 Search problems are DPs fathers.

+Dynamic Programming: Use subproblem *answers* to construct the current *solution*

 ## Search

 When a given problem is composed of multiple subproblems, we can keep on breaking down the problem and ultimately CONSTRUCT the BIGGER problem using all the SUB-PROBLEMS.